4.4.2 pde.pdes.base module

 Bases: object

-Base class for defining partial differential equations (PDEs)
+Base class for defining deterministic partial differential equations (PDEs)

 Custom PDEs can be implemented by subclassing PDEBase to specify the evolution rate.
-In the simple case of deterministic PDEs, the methods PDEBase.evolution_rate() and PDEBase._make_pde_rhs_numba() need to be overwritten for supporting the numpy and numba backend, respectively.
+In the simplest case, only the PDEBase.evolution_rate() needs to be implemented to support the numpy backend.
+Other backends require overwriting the PDEBase.make_evolution_rate().

 Parameters:

-• rng (Generator) – Random number generator (default: default_rng()) used for stochastic simulations.
-Note that this random number generator is only used for numpy function, while compiled numba code uses the random number generator of numba.
+rng (Generator) – Random number generator (default: default_rng()) used for stochastic simulations.
+Note that this random number generator is only used for numpy functions, while other backends might not use it.
 Moreover, in simulations using multiprocessing, setting the same generator in all processes might yield unintended correlations in the simulation results.

 cache_rhs: bool = False